saadalifazaman/saadalifazaman.github.io/_portfolio/04-junior-year-electric-vessel-design.md

 ---
-title: "Designing an Electric-Powered 100-Passenger Inland Vessel for Bangladesh"
+title: "Designing an Inland 100 Passenger Ship for Inland waterways of Bangladesh"
 excerpt: "Conceptual design of an electric-propulsion inland passenger vessel for Bangladesh's waterway network, benchmarked against conventional diesel systems for emissions and energy efficiency."
 collection: portfolio
 ---